 Multiple Time-Frame Analysis

-Multiple time frames analysis equals using 2 chart timeframes to trade stocks - a shorter one used for trading and a longer one to check the Stocks trend.
+Multiple time-frames analysis equals using 2 chart timeframes to trade stocks - a shorter one used for trading & a longer one to check the Stocks trend.

-Since it is always good to follow the trend, in Multiple Time Frame Analysis, the longer time frame gives us the direction of the long-term trend.
+Since it's always good to follow the market trend, in Multiple Time Frame Analysis, the longer timeframe gives us the direction of the long-term trend.

 If the long-term market direction supports the direction of the smaller chart timeframe then the probability of being profitable is greatly increased.
 This is because even if you make a mistake the long-term stocks trend will eventually save you.
-Also if you trade with the direction of the stocks market, then mostly you will be on the winning side, this is what this analysis is all about.
+Also if you trade with direction of the market, then mostly you'll be on the winning side, this is what this analysis is all about.

-Remember there is a popular saying by many Stocks Trading and stock market investors that says; "The stocks trend is your friend" - never go against the stocks market.
+Remember there's a popular saying by many Stocks Trading & stock market traders that says: "The stocks trend is your friend" - never go against the stocks market.

 There are four different types of Stocks traders - all these use different charts to trade as explained below.